Tinkerforge/doc/en/source/Software/Brick_MQTT_Proxy.rst

   wget https://raw.githubusercontent.com/Tinkerforge/brick-mqtt-proxy/master/brick-mqtt-proxy.py

+As dependencies the :ref:`Brick Daemon <brick_daemon>`, the :ref:`Python API
+Bindings <api_bindings_python>` and the `Eclipse Paho MQTT Python client library
+<https://pypi.python.org/pypi/paho-mqtt/1.1>`__ has to be installed.
-As dependencies the :ref:`Tinkerforge Python API Bindings <api_bindings_python>` and the `Eclipse Paho MQTT Python client library <https://pypi.python.org/pypi/paho-mqtt/1.1>`__ has to be installed.
-On Linux this can be done by:
+See the Brick Daemon and Python API Bindings documentation about how to install them.
+On Linux the Paho MQTT Python client library can be installed using the following command:

 .. code-block:: bash

-  sudo pip install tinkerforge paho-mqtt
+  sudo pip install paho-mqtt

 Afterwards the proxy can be startet with: